[Investigation] The dark side of 'egg' building: workers without papers

 "That loss explains the enormous delay with which the competent magistrate has taken note of the facts," he said, adding that this is an "unfortunate situation".

-According to substitute labour prosecutor Brecht Speybrouck, the files with fatal industrial accidents or millions of euros in fraud are given priority over smaller files such as those of Dzhelilov.
+According to De Standaard, the files with fatal industrial accidents or millions of euros in fraud are given priority over smaller files such as those of Dzhelilov.

 "Many people don't know that people without a legal residence permit also have labour rights," said Jan Knockaert, the director of Fairwork Belgium, a small organisation that provides legal assistance to undocumented migrants.